filippozacchei/TelegramAssistantBot/README.md

 - \list shows the current tasks (both to do and done)
 - \delete <number> deletes the tasks from the list.

+# Notes

+If you want to fork this repo and make changes, I suggest to launch this line after cloning:

+'''
+git rm --cached tasks.json
+'''

+In this way you will have a tasks.json file correctly initialized but remote repository won't see the changes in all the tasks.